 While the incumbent (e.g. market leader) steadily increases its product performance, a new company launches a innovative product to customers in the low-end segment (or at a niche segment).
 The disruptive company improves its new product over time and at one point meets the demand of the mainstream.
 Now the disruptive company satisfies the demand of the mainstream customers for a lower price than the former great company does and it simply takes over most customers of the incumbent.

 Innovator’s Dilemma by Christensen

 Source: adapted from Christensen (1997) or Christensen et al. (2015)

 Established companies (incumbents) do basically everything what they are supposed to, they frequently improve their products (sustainable innovations), they focus on the more profitable high-end customer segment, and they increase profitability by offering appealing features and thereby collecting higher prices.
-But by pursuing perfection and following the business textbook by conducting sustainable innovations of their products, the established companies open the possibility of getting disrupted by an (in static view) inferior company in the first place and when the established company outruns the mainstream market, the disruptive company can fill this gap.
+But by pursuing perfection and following the business textbook by conducting sustainable innovations of their products, the established companies open the possibility of getting disrupted by an (at first) inferior company in the first place and when the established company outruns the mainstream market, the disruptive company can fill this gap.

 Competition as an accelerator to outrun the market

 Another reason why incumbents constantly improve their proposition lies in the competition as competition can push companies to constantly improving their product.
 For instance, being hustled by Samsung and other rivals, Apple has no other choice than to develop its products by its design, features, and brand image and thereby outruns the mainstream market.

 What is meant by disruption?